archfirst/manage-my-money-server-deprecated/README.md

 /test
 ```

-- `domain-model`: A diagram showing the entities and their relationships in the application's business domain.
+- `domain-model`: A diagram showing application entities and their relationships.
 - `node_modules:` Node.js modules downloaded by `npm install` (do not check in)
 - `server:` contains all the source files for the RESTful server
 - `sql`: scripts for creating the database schema and loading data
 - `test:` server tests

-### Serve Folder Structure
+### Server Folder Structure

 ```
 /server